Emily Houston grew up in Kentucky. She was a good student and everyone told her she should go to college. So she did.

 “I didn’t know what I was going to do with any of these degrees,” she says.
 “I just felt like, I have to get a four-year degree.
 I have to get a bachelor’s.”

 And for the first time, Houston was struggling academically.
 “High school wasn’t the best at preparing us for college-level material,” she says.
+Some college students in her position would opt for looking at sites like collegepaperworld.com to help them with their work to get through the semester.

 But unlike a lot of people who quit college and don’t have a plan, Houston knew exactly what she was going to do instead.
 Her brother was taking classes in something called the Advanced Manufacturing Technician (AMT) Program.
 She applied, and got in.